 You can email us at: firstname.lastname@example.org

 2 Marsham Street

 The Home Office fax number is: 020 7035 4745

 You can also telephone the government switchboard on 020 7035 4848.
 The switchboard handles calls for many departments and will try to put you through to the appropriate member of staff.
 Sometimes it takes a while and they may need to ask for more information.
 This is to help you.

-When you contact us please give us full details and include information, if you have it, about the part of the department you felt did not give you an appropriate service.
-Please use the list below to ensure you have given us all relevant details:
+When you contact us, please give us full details and include information (if you have it) about the part of the department you felt provided a dissatisfactory service.
+Please also provide us with the following details:

 - the area of the Home Office to which your complaint refers and a contact name (if you have one)

 - information on whether it is an original complaint or a follow-up to a reply you were not satisfied with

 - a clear description of the complaint and what you would like us to do to sort things out